deeplearning4j/deeplearning4j/glossary.md

 ### <a name="loglikelihood">Log-Likelihood</a>
 Log likelihood is related to the statistical idea of the [likelihood function](https://en.wikipedia.org/wiki/Likelihood_function#Log-likelihood).
 Likelihood is a function of the parameters of a statistical model.
 "The probability of some observed outcomes given a set of parameter values is referred to as the [likelihood](https://www.princeton.edu/~achaney/tmve/wiki100k/docs/Likelihood_function.html) of the set of parameter values given the observed outcomes."

+### <a name="mle">Maximum Likelihood Estimation</a>

+"Say you have a coin and you're not sure it's "fair."
+So you want to estimate the "true" probability it will come up heads.
+Call this probability P, and code the outcome of a coin flip as 1 if it's heads and 0 if it's tails.
+You flip the coin four times and get 1, 0, 0, 0 (i.e., 1 heads and 3 tails).
+What is the likelihood that you would get these outcomes, given P?
+Well, the probability of heads is P, as we defined it above.
+That means the probability of tails is (1 - P).
+So the probability of 1 heads and 3 tails is P * (1 - P)3 [Edit: We call this the "likelihood" of the data].
+If we "guess" that the coin is fair, that's saying P = 0.5, so the likelihood of the data is L = .5 * (1 - .5)3 = .0625.
+What if we guess that P = 0.45?
+Then L = .45 * (1 - .45)3 = ~.075.
+So P = 0.45 is actually a better estimate than P = 0.5, because the data are "more likely" to have occurred if P = 0.45 than if P = 0.5.
+At P = 0.4, the likelihood is 0.4 * (1 - 0.4)3 = .0864.
+At P = 0.35, the likelihood is 0.35 * (1 - 0.35)3 = .096.
+In this case, it turns out that the value of P that maximizes the likelihood is P = 0.25.
+So that's our "maximum likelihood" estimate for P.
+In practice, max likelihood is harder to estimate than this (with predictors and various assumptions about the distribution of the data and error terms), but that's the basic concept behind it." *--[u/jacknbox](https://www.reddit.com/r/AskStatistics/comments/4mpl9q/eli5_maximum_likelihood_and_reml/d3y3zaw/)*

+So in a sense, probability is treated as an unseen, internal property of the data.
+A parameter.
+And likelihood is a measure of how well the outcomes recorded in the data match our hypothesis about their probability; i.e. our theory about how the data is produced.
+The better our theory of the data's probability, the higher the likelihood of a given set of outcomes.

 ### <a name="model">Model</a>
 In neural networks, the model is the collection of weights and biases that transform input into output.
 A neural network is a set of algorithms that update models such that the models guess with less error as they learn.
 A model is a symbolic, logical or mathematical machine whose purpose is to deduce output from input.
 If a model's assumptions are correct, then one must necessarily believe its conclusions.
 Neural networks produced trained models that can be deployed to process, classify, cluster and make predictions about data.